AaltoSciComp/scicomp-docs/news/garage.rst

 ========

 -  Days: Triton garage is every week from 14:00-15:00 on Thursdays.
--  Time: We promise to be there only the first 30 minutes or so, if everyone leaves before then.
-Usually we are there the whole time.
+-  Time: We promise to be there only the first 30 minutes, so if everyone leaves before then we might leave too (usually we are there the whole time).
 -  Location: See below.
-T4_ and A106_ (CS building, by entrance around back of T2), A237_ (CS buliding, by main coffee room on 2nd floor A wing) and B121_ (CS building).
+Common locations:  T4_ and A106_ (CS building, by entrance around back of T2), A237_ (CS building, by main coffee room on 2nd floor A wing) and B121_ (CS building).

 .. _U121a: http://usefulaaltomap.fi/#!/select/main-U121a
 .. _U121b: http://usefulaaltomap.fi/#!/select/main-U121b